dbt-labs/docs.getdbt.com/website/docs/guides/migration/sl-migration.md

 3. Run `mf list metrics` to view the metrics in your project.
 4. Run `mf validate-configs` to run semantic and warehouse validations.
 This ensures are configs are valid, and the underlying objects exist in your warehouse.
 5. Test querying a metric by running `mf query --metrics <metric_name> --group-by <dimensions_name>`

+If you are migrating using the IDE in cloud, we will run semantic validations whenever we parse or compile your project.
+This will ensure that your metrics and semantic models are configured correctly.
+You will need to test querying metrics values in downstream tools.

 Once you've thoroughly tested and verified the accuracy of your metrics, commit and push the changes to your dbt repository.
 After you merge the new configurations, **the legacy Semantic Layer will no longer work**.